xuxiaowei-io/gitaly/doc/protobuf.md

 # Protobuf specifications and client libraries for Gitaly

-> This directory was previously hosted at https://gitlab.com/gitlab-org/gitaly-proto.
-As of Gitaly 1.58.0 and gitaly-proto 1.39.0, all further proto changes will be made here, in `gitaly/proto`.

 Gitaly is part of GitLab.
 It is a [server application](https://gitlab.com/gitlab-org/gitaly) that uses its own gRPC protocol to communicate with its clients.
 This repository